 In response to the devastating worldwide crisis of more than 21 million refugees (over half are children under the age of 18), BMPC is partnering with Bethany Christian Services to help resettle a family on the Main Line.
-Our current plan is to be ready to welcome a family by the spring of 2017.
+Our plan is to be ready to welcome a family as soon as possible.

 Our goal is to develop a systematic, sustainable, and successful process to promote a family’s self-sufficiency that will be implemented during the first four to six months after they arrive.
 This is a very important responsibility requiring a thoughtful approach to develop a comprehensive program of support.